sergio-garcia-castro/cold-spray-macroscopic-simulator/README.md

-# My Python Project
+# Cold Spray Macroscopic simulator

 ## Description
 This project is designed to 3D model the Cold Spray process.
+The method used for this was through mesh modifcation, where we use the mathematical model of Cold Spray to adequately modify the points of the mesh.
-It includes the main code, several example scripts, and `.obj` files that are loaded and used as meshes in both the examples and the main code.
+In the repository it is included the main code, several examples, and `.obj` files that are loaded and used as meshes in both the examples and the main code.

 Key features:
 - Mesh handling from `.obj` files
 - Implementation of the mathematical model of the Cold Spray process.
 - Optimization during the simulation of the mesh modification.
-- Export final
+- Export final meshes.

 ## Prerequisites
 Before getting started, ensure you have the following software installed: